 Here is an example configuration:

-(use-package corfu ;; Optional customizations ;; :custom ;; (corfu-cycle t) ;; Enable cycling for `corfu-next/previous' ;; (corfu-auto t) ;; Enable auto completion ;; (corfu-separator ?\s) ;; Orderless field separator ;; (corfu-quit-at-boundary nil) ;; Never quit at completion boundary ;; (corfu-quit-no-match nil) ;; Never quit, even if there is no match ;; (corfu-preview-current nil) ;; Disable current candidate preview ;; (corfu-preselect 'prompt) ;; Preselect the prompt ;; (corfu-on-exact-match nil) ;; Configure handling of exact matches ;; (corfu-scroll-margin 5) ;; Use scroll margin ;; Enable Corfu only for certain modes. ;; :hook ((prog-mode . corfu-mode) ;; (shell-mode . corfu-mode) ;; (eshell-mode . corfu-mode)) ;; Recommended: Enable Corfu globally. ;; This is recommended since Dabbrev can be used globally (M-/). ;; See also `global-corfu-modes'. :init (global-corfu-mode)) ;; A few more useful configurations... (use-package emacs :init ;; TAB cycle if there are only few candidates (setq completion-cycle-threshold 3) ;; Emacs 28: Hide commands in M-x which do not apply to the current mode. ;; Corfu commands are hidden, since they are not supposed to be used via M-x. ;; (setq read-extended-command-predicate ;; #'command-completion-default-include-p) ;; Enable indentation+completion using the TAB key. ;; `completion-at-point' is often bound to M-TAB. (setq tab-always-indent 'complete))
+(use-package corfu ;; Optional customizations ;; :custom ;; (corfu-cycle t) ;; Enable cycling for `corfu-next/previous' ;; (corfu-quit-at-boundary nil) ;; Never quit at completion boundary ;; (corfu-quit-no-match nil) ;; Never quit, even if there is no match ;; (corfu-preview-current nil) ;; Disable current candidate preview ;; (corfu-preselect 'prompt) ;; Preselect the prompt ;; (corfu-on-exact-match nil) ;; Configure handling of exact matches ;; Enable Corfu only for certain modes.
+See also `global-corfu-modes'. ;; :hook ((prog-mode . corfu-mode) ;; (shell-mode . corfu-mode) ;; (eshell-mode . corfu-mode)) ;; Recommended: Enable Corfu globally.
+This is recommended since Dabbrev can ;; be used globally (M-/).
+See also the customization variable ;; `global-corfu-modes' to exclude certain modes. :init (global-corfu-mode)) ;; A few more useful configurations... (use-package emacs :custom ;; TAB cycle if there are only few candidates ;; (completion-cycle-threshold 3) ;; Enable indentation+completion using the TAB key. ;; `completion-at-point' is often bound to M-TAB. (tab-always-indent 'complete) ;; Emacs 30 and newer: Disable Ispell completion function. ;; Try `cape-dict' as an alternative. (text-mode-ispell-word-completion nil) ;; Hide commands in M-x which do not apply to the current mode.
+Corfu ;; commands are hidden, since they are not used via M-x.
+This setting is ;; useful beyond Corfu. (read-extended-command-predicate #'command-completion-default-include-p))

 Dabbrev completion is based on ‘completion-in-region’ and can be used with Corfu.
 You may want to swap the ‘dabbrev-completion’ with the ‘dabbrev-expand’ key for easier access, if you prefer completion.
 Also take a look at the ‘cape-dabbrev’ completion at point function provided by my Cape package.

-If you start to configure the package more deeply, I recommend to give the Orderless completion style a try for filtering.
-Orderless completion is different from the familiar prefix TAB completion.
-Corfu can be used with the default completion styles.
-The use of Orderless is not a necessity.
+If you start to configure Corfu more thoroughly, I recommend to give the Orderless completion style a try for filtering.
+Orderless completion offers more flexible filtering than the default completion styles.
+Note that Orderless is not a necessity; Corfu can be used just as well with the default completion styles.

-;; Optionally use the `orderless' completion style. (use-package orderless :init ;; Configure a custom style dispatcher (see the Consult wiki) ;; (setq orderless-style-dispatchers '(+orderless-dispatch) ;; orderless-component-separator #'orderless-escapable-split-on-space) (setq completion-styles '(orderless basic) completion-category-defaults nil completion-category-overrides '((file (styles partial-completion)))))
+;; Optionally use the `orderless' completion style. (use-package orderless :custom ;; (orderless-style-dispatchers '(orderless-affix-dispatch)) ;; (orderless-component-separator #'orderless-escapable-split-on-space) (completion-styles '(orderless basic)) (completion-category-defaults nil) (completion-category-overrides '((file (styles partial-completion)))))

 The ‘basic’ completion style is specified as fallback in addition to ‘orderless’ in